pognibene/serverlessjavadoc/README.md

 Note : the input class is *not* Map<String, Object>.
 Rather, it is the type you are going to extract from the body part of the incoming message, as wrapped by API Gateway before calling Lambda.
 Basically, the type actually used by the consumer.
+If the input type is an array of objects, use the fully scoped type of the class followed by [].
+Exemple : **com.agileandmore.User[]**
 #### @ServerlessOutput tag
 The tag, then the http code, then the fully scoped name of the output class, then the documentation text.
 Note : the output class is *not* ApiGatewayResponse.
 Rather, it is the type you are going to wrap as